 Immunotherapy in Lung Cancer Aaron S. Mansfield, M.D., Mayo Clinic

 Dr. Mansfield is a medical oncologist with a focus on thoracic malignancies and early therapeutics.
 He was the first to describe the negative prognostic significance of PD-L1 expression in mesothelioma and led the discovery that chromosomal rearrangements have neo-antigenic potential.
 He is the principal investigator of many clinical trials and translational projects evaluating the ability of blood-based biomarkers to predict responses to immunotherapy.
-In addition, Dr. Mansfield has helped lead accrual to the recent clinical trial that changed the practice of frontline therapy for patients with extensive stage small cell lung cancer. ...
+He also helped led accrual to the recent clinical trial that changed the practice of frontline therapy for patients with extensive stage small cell lung cancer. ...

 Questions and Discussion with the Faculty